mixpanel/docs/docs/Admin/Organizations-Projects/manage-organization.md

 ### Login via Authy (SMS)

 Mixpanel is integrated with Authy (a Twilio service), so if you download the Authy app, you can add your email address and phone number.
 Then, you can add your Mixpanel account to the app.
 You can learn more about Authy at https://www.authy.com/.
-Please feel free to contact support if you need additional assistance here.

 # Single Sign-On